cycedmund/blackjack-game/README.md

 ## Description

-Blackjack is a widely popular card game enjoyed worldwide.
+Blackjack is a widely popular card game.
 In the realm of casinos, it stands out as a game with the lowest house edge, making it a favorite among players.
-For my inaugural project, I chose to recreate this classic game, aiming to provide a platform for newcomers to refine their card-counting skills and master the fundamental strategy.
+I chose to recreate this classic game, aiming to provide a platform for beginners to practise their card-counting skills and master the basic strategy.

 The objective of this game is to outscore the dealer by obtaining a hand value as close to 21 as possible without exceeding it.
 In this implementation, a single deck is used, and features such as splitting or insurance are not yet incorporated.